JoeySoprano420/QuarterLang/DodecaGrams.md

 ---

-Want real-world examples of DGs in action, or a “DG vs Decimal” comparison table?
-Just ask!

-Absolutely!
 Here’s a **complete list of all DG (Dodecagram) digits, their meanings, and a practical usage guide for all possible DG values** in QuarterLang—plus clear examples for each feature.

 ---